ABOUT ME – Much Ado About Nothing

 After I sold the company, I thought about retiring, but after several months of that I just had to find something to do with my time.
 I don’t golf, and frankly, being around the house all day is just not my cup of tea.
 I took a position with a major manufacturer of commercial HVAC systems as their Director of Information Technology.
 It was a challenging job, with a large number of users and multiple Microsoft and IBM AS400 servers.

 After three years with the HVAC company I was approached by a large ($500 million) food service hardware manufacture to link their manufacturing plants into a single data center.
 With eight plants spread across the USA and one in Sydney, Australia it was a significant project and frankly, a lot of fun.
-As VP of Information Systems, I spent a lot of front-end time getting familiar with the multiple systems currently installed in the various plants.
+As VP of Information Systems, I spent a lot of front-end time getting familiar with the multiple systems installed in their various plants.
 I directed a great team of software and hardware technicians and we installed new software for the engineering department as well as new AS400 software for accounting and the production side.
 My IT group worked closely with senior management when they closed one of the manufacturing plants and consolidated the manufacturing into a central location in southern Georgia where the Data Center was going to be setup.

 After three years of constant travel, meetings and negotiations, frankly I was burned out.
 The thought of getting to another 6:30AM flight to Tampa or Ft.
 Worth was too much to think about.
 In addition, the company had decided that all management would have to relocate to their Georgia manufacturing complex.
 I was unwilling to make that move permanently since all of my family, my wife, my 5 children were all back in the Chicago area.
 My agreement with the company ensured me a 1-year buyout at full pay, so I took the buyout and returned to Chicago.